-Only the GEMS Vice President - Safeguarding and Child Protection, Senior Safeguarding Managers, the Principal/CEO's and DSL's in individual schools should and will have access to all safeguarding files.
+Only the GEMS Corporate Head of Safeguarding and Child Protection, Central Safeguarding Team, the Principal/CEO's and DSLs in individual schools should and will have access to all safeguarding files.
 These same end users will also make decisions about with whom they are to be shared.

-23. CONFIDENTIALITY AND INFORMATION SHARING
+24. CONFIDENTIALITY AND INFORMATION SHARING

-Whilst gathering information following a child welfare concern, the appropriate information sharing guidance must be followed.
+Whilst gathering information following a child safeguarding concern, the appropriate information sharing guidance must be followed.
 When working with confidential, personal information of a very sensitive nature, staff should be aware at all times of the GEMS current guidance on information sharing in the best interest of a child and data protection.
 See above for how records are kept confidentially.

-Appendix E contains a link to the standard format for requesting or sharing relevant safeguarding information between GEMS schools to ensure an effective transfer for any vulnerable child.
-Upon confirmation that a child has transferred to another GEMS school, any safeguarding records should be transferred to the DSL of the receiving school.
+Upon confirmation that a child has transferred to another GEMS school, any safeguarding records held on the Guard Case Management Platform can be transferred to the new school DSL.
+Paper based safeguarding records should be transferred to the DSL of the receiving school.
 The DSL of the current school should also contact the DSL/ Principal in the receiving school by telephone to provide a full picture of the child(ren).

 When children transfer to a school outside of the GEMS' network, every effort should be made to contact the DSL/Principal by telephone regarding any vulnerable child and share appropriate information in the best interest of the child.
-Further advice and guidance can be sought from the relevant Senior Manager Safeguarding.
+Further advice and guidance can be sought from the Central Safeguarding Team.